Please support on UPI m.manaja@paytm

 He looks at me for a split second.

 Off white soft, satin dress with black chiffon and lace lining the shoulders, sides of the bust and the tinier waist, hanging freely with some shimmer by my hips, the lower half like a skirt with buttery laces peeking below the skirt hem.
-It had been a great purchase, only that it was a little short.
+It had been a great purchase, only that it wasn't as long.
 Black clutch purse and stone neck piece and earring to match.
 I could never be mistaken for taking a late night after dinner stroll with that dark red lipstick and shimmery buttery eye shadow with smokey outlines.

 'You comin from some party, babes?'